sjang1594/self-study/ROS/README.md

 <br/>
 <br/>

-The reason why you have to know both of languages because there are packages only written by c++ and python.
+The reason why you have to know both of languages because there are packages ``only written by c++ and python``.
 If you were to write your own package, you can consider the advantage of two languages to stand out.

 ### 2. Network Communication.
 Within ROS,